Originate/eslint-plugin-ts-graphql/CONTRIBUTING.md

   incremented (e.g. `v1.0.1` changes to `v1.0.2`), and the new version is published.
-- If none of the above applies then nothing special happens - we don't create a tag or publish a release if there are now new features, fixes, or breaking changes.
+- If none of the above applies then nothing special happens - we don't create a tag or publish a release if there are no new features, fixes, or breaking changes.

 Semantic Release also generates a change log for each release based on the specially-formatted commit messages.
+You can see these on the Github releases page.